slow cooker tip

 The fat all went down below the foil and the legs turned out crispy and cooked through and through.

-If the chicken is frozen, as mine was, let it defrost at least enough so that you can separate the pieces, season them with salt and pepper.
+If the chicken is frozen, as mine was, let it defrost at least enough so that you can separate the pieces, and season them with salt and pepper.

 Pile the legs on top of the foil and cook on low for 7 hours.

-Use tongs to remove the legs to a large bowl.
+Use tongs to remove the legs from a large bowl.
 Use the tongs to very carefully remove the foil to a trash container.
 Then carefully pour off the fat collected in the slow cooker.

-Pour 1 1/2 cups of sauce of your choice to the legs, this can be barbecue sauce or whatever you like or have on hand.
+Pour 1 1/2 cups of sauce of your choice onto the legs, this can be barbecue sauce or whatever you like or have on hand.
 Toss well to coat the legs and then return the legs and all sauce in the bowl to the slow cooker for another hour or two.

 Enjoy!

-2 comments
+4 comments

 Sounds delicious!